Mobile SDKs

 Once installed, the SDK needs to be configured using your Publishable Key, which can be found in the Dashboard for users with administrator access.

-// Place the below in your Application class onCreate method
+// Place the below in Application class onCreate method

-// Place the below in your Application class onCreate method
+// Place the below in Application class onCreate method

 Creating request tokens